WeblateOrg/weblate/docs/admin/customize.rst

 .. code-block:: python

    INSTALLED_APPS = (
        # Add your customization as first
-      'weblate_customization',
+       "weblate_customization",
        # Weblate apps are here…
    )

 Branding appears in the following files: